-Marsala: What would surprise people about you?
+Marsala: What would people be surprised to learn about you?

 Tim: I have my pilot’s license, but I can’t go on a roller coaster.
 I went on the Ferris wheel in Paris and froze.
 Also I come from a long line of Italians on my mother’s side.
 My Grandpop’s name is John Joseph D’Agostino, which is Giovanni Giuseppe.
 My great-grandfather was Donato Augusto.